IntrepidPursuits/sherpa/blog/authenticating_a_rails_api_part_1.md

 ([commit](https://github.com/IntrepidPursuits/api-authentication-demo/commit/6559f931049bd163a2e6649ffeb358d7929c02ec))

 We could leave it like this and be done with our feature.
-But since we nearly always this pattern in `create` actions of trying to save an object and rendering errors if it fails, let's instead raise an error and rescue that error in our base controller:
+But since we nearly always use this pattern in `create` actions of trying to save an object, and rendering errors if it fails, let's instead raise an error and rescue that error in our base controller:

 ```ruby
 # app/services/sign_up_user.rb